St. Lawrence species

 Harvesting requires a permit.

-Only every second frond can be harvested at low tide in the inter-tidal zone.
+Only every second frond can be harvested at low tide in the intertidal zone.

 The picker can only harvest every other frond in the intertidal zone at low tide.

-Credit : Éric Tamigneaux
+Credit: Éric Tamigneaux

-LET’S COOK
+LET’S COOK:

-OUR CULINARY ADVICE
+OUR CULINARY ADVICE:

-The waters of the St. Lawrence River are known for their good quality.
-However, like other algae, sea lettuce absorbs elements from the water in order to grow.
-It is best to ensure that the harvesting site is clean before eating it fresh.
+The waters of the St. Lawrence are known for their good quality.
+However, as algae absorb the elements present in the water to grow, it is preferable to ensure that the harvesting site is clean before eating this species fresh.

 Mirror, mirror